Michael Gibbons (footballer)

-Early life & junior career
+Early life and junior career

-Gibbons began his football journey with Lavington (NSW) before playing under 18 football in the TAC Cup with the Murray Bushrangers.
+Gibbons began his football journey with Coolamon (NSW) before playing under 18 football in the TAC Cup with the Murray Bushrangers.
 Overlooked in the draft he moved to Melbourne to further develop his game.
 The versatile midfield-forward spent five years at Williamstown in the VFL.
 In that time, he became a dual J.J Liston Medal winner and Norm Goss Medallist in the 2015 VFL Grand Final.

 AFL career

 Carlton (2019-2021)

 Gibbons was recruited by Carlton as a supplemental rookie recruit in February 2019.
 He made his senior debut later that month in the opening game of the season against Richmond, and immediately established himself as a regular member of the club's senior team, primarily as a small/mid-sized forward, rather than the midfield position he had played at Williamstown.
 He signed a one-year extension contract for the Blues for the 2020 season as a rookie, and then signed to the club's senior list at the start of 2021.
 He missed only three games in his first two-and-a-half seasons, and kicked 35 goals in that time, before missing the latter half of 2021 with a hamstring injury.
 He was delisted at the conclusion of the 2021 season.